PagePixels/screenshots-pagepixels-ruby/README.md

 ## Usage
 The `ScreenshotsPagepixels` RubyGem provides a simple and intuitive way to interface with the PagePixels API.
 The `ScreenshotsPagepixels::Client` class provides the following methods.

-Learn more about configuring your screenshots for your needs by here:
+Learn more about configuring your screenshot options here:

 https://pagepixels.com/app/documentation#api-options